ismaelharunid/gfcpy/README.md

 # gfcpy

-A prime, factor and factor table generator
+A prime, factor and factor table generator.

+See [https://github.com/ismaelharunid/gfcpy/wiki](https://github.com/ismaelharunid/gfcpy/wiki) for a sample of the factor tables generated.

 Installation: